 We have had some amazing items given to us for the previous Trinity auctions, which in turn have raised over £15k, including a signed copy of Carl Palmer’s Tarkus, a signed guitar scratch plate from The Darkness, several items from the ever-generous Marillion including a signed drum head, drumsticks and guitar picks, and a copy of their limited edition Ultimate box set of F.E.A.R., a signed copy of Magnum’s Princess Alice and The Broken Arrow, and framed and hand-written lyrics to Kayla from Flying Colours…

 There were also amazing items from Steven Wilson including a framed print for his sold-out show at Hammersmith Apollo, limited edition litho prints of the band and the cover image for In Absentia, the fantasy artist Rodney Matthews donated a signed and number copy of his ‘Trinity’ artwork, and from Steve Hackett a rare limited edition and signed copy of his Wolflight 2CD.
 We cannot begin to express our gratitude at the generosity of some of the biggest names in our music world.

-The 2018 auction was probably our best yet: we had the full five-set white label/white slip cover test pressing vinyl version of the 2018 stereo remaster of their 1994 album Brave from Marillion, signed CDs and posters from Cardiacs, Jadis, IQ and elbow, and a set of silver jewellery made from Steve Morse’s Deep Purple guitar strings!
+The 2018 auction was incredible: we had the full five-set white label/white slip cover test pressing vinyl version of the 2018 stereo remaster of their 1994 album Brave from Marillion, signed CDs and posters from Cardiacs, Jadis, IQ and elbow, and a set of silver jewellery made from Steve Morse’s Deep Purple guitar strings!

 Auction T&Cs (valid for all Trinity auctions)